NaikVani/onlinestore/README.md

 	open the project in command line tool and type "mvn package" the jar will be generated in onlinestore/target/onlinestore-0.0.1-SNAPSHOT

-The Postman API is attached in the classpath of this project to import and test.
+The Postman Collection of API's(Online Store.postman_collection.json) is attached in the classpath of this project to import and test.

 The products and 2 user details are loaded as part of application startup.
 Below are the login details for loaded users :